shubham1337/blog/_posts/2015-04-15-welcome-to-my-new-website.markdown

 As a geek I try out new things quite often, so most of the time I loose track of what I have previously tested and played with.
 So, Hopefully this blog will be like a book keeping tool for all the technologies I have played with in the past and a constant reminder to try out something new and keep things nice and interesting for someone who might accidentally stumble upon this website :-).

-PS:- As you can see from the structure of the post that I am a newbie at writing posts, so please bare with me :-).
+PS:- As you can see from the structure of the post that I am a newbie at writing posts, so please bear with me :-).
 I intend to learn as I write more posts.